About accommodation

 Access to the Dormitories

-Students at our school can purchase commuter passes, allowing them to significantly reduce transportation costs between the dormitory and campus.
+Students at our school can purchase student commuter passes, allowing them to significantly reduce transportation costs between the dormitory and campus.

 The locations of the main student dormitories and commuting times to campus are as follows (train times are approximate and may vary depending on the train, route, and time of day).